Zhang Lu (goalkeeper): Club career

 Zhang Lu started his football career with Liaoning Whowin in 2005 after graduating from their youth team.
 Despite his age, he had quickly established himself within the Liaoning squad in his debut season.
 However while he had firmly established himself as the first choice goalkeeper, by the 2008 league season, he saw them relegated to the second tier.
 Despite this setback, Zhang remained with Liaoning and helped the team win the second division title as well as promotion back to the top tier after only one season.

 On 12 January 2016, Zhang transferred to his hometown club Tianjin Quanjian in the China League One.
 In his first season with the club he would go on to establish himself as their first-choice goalkeeper and win the division title along with promotion to the Chinese Super League.
 He would establish himself as a vital member of the team and aided them to their highest ever position of third and qualification to the AFC Champions League for the first time in their history.

 On 18 September 2019, Zhang has inspected by Traffic Police.
 A blood test showed that his blood alcohol content was 253.3 mg/100ml (0.2533%).
 He was detained on 21 September on suspicion of driving under the influence.
 Chinese Football Association also decided to cancel Zhang's training and competition qualifications for the National Team.
 He was sentenced to four months' probation on 26 September 2019.

 In July 2020, Zhang was one of eight former Tianjin Tianhai players to sign with Shenzhen FC.
-He would make his debut for Shenzhen in a league game on 28 October 2020 against Shijiazhuang Ever Bright F.C. that ended in a 1–0 victory.
+He would make his debut for Shenzhen in a league game on 28 October 2020 against Shijiazhuang Ever Bright that ended in a 1–0 victory.

+On 29 January 2026, Zhang was given a lifetime ban for match-fixing by the Chinese Football Association.